dmccoystephenson/asn1-octetstring-constraint-example/README.md

 00000000: 5580                                     U.
 ```

-Example for the 1..3 character message:
+Example for the any character message:
 ```
-xxd msg-1-3.uper
+xxd msg-any.uper
 ```

 Output: